How broad keywords can eat away at your budget.

 Of course, this match type isn't pure evil — it exists for a reason, and you'll want to use it occasionally.
 It's especially useful when you are looking to expand your audience and find new keywords.

 So, how can you limit the amount you spend on broad keywords?
-We suggest that you change your broad keywords to phrase match keywords.
-If you're using broad keywords for strategic reasons, there are two things you can do:
+We suggest that you change your broad keywords to phrase-match keywords.

 How does this improvement work?

 You’ll see this improvement if we’ve found a broad keyword sending you irrelevant traffic.
 We'll recommend you change the keyword to phrase match, showing your ads to a more focused audience.
 We will check performance for each match type across the parent campaign group and only recommend replacing broad keywords when they underperform significantly.

 To help you decide whether to Replace Keyword or Dismiss this improvement, we'll show you the search queries triggering the identified broad keyword.